tiagodscunha/cf2vec/README.md

 - LR_tuning.R: auxiliary functions to perform grid-search tuning for Label Ranking algorithms
 - metalevel_visualization.R: script to create graphics to assess the metalevel evaluation performance for all competing approaches
 - PCA_metadataset_visualizations.R: script to create the metadataset visualizations using PCA
-- tuningCF.R: auxiliary functions used to perform hyperparameter tuning in CF4CF-META

 Notice that in addition to provide all metadatasets and algorithm implementations used for each step in the procedure and which guarantee the reproducibility of the presented research, we also include all metalevel experiment results.
 This allows to obtain the figures used in the paper without the necessity of running all scripts presented.
 However, if you wish to re-run the experiments, the outcoming results replace the ones provided in the repository, thus making the analysis easily reproducible.
 Lastly, in order to obtain the figures, you must run each script individually and assess the graphics output.